2. How to claim

 - A valid driving licence with your photo on

 - Information on your tax credits

-Depending on your answers, you will be directed to GOV.UK Verify or Government Gateway.
+You will then be directed to Government Gateway.

 With Government Gateway you can securely confirm your identity by providing some more information that only you would know, for example from your passport or payslips.
 You can use Government Gateway even if you don’t have any of the documents listed above.